How to Find Internships for High School Students

 Conclusion

-Whether you are applying to well-known high school internship programs or launching a cold outreach strategy, the most important key to your success will be not giving up.
+Whether you are applying to well-known high school internship programs or launching a cold outreach strategy, tenacity is critical to your success.
 Securing professional opportunities in high school is challenging and requires a great deal of persistence and optimism.
-We promise that if you keep trying, you will find an opportunity that is worth your effort.
-If you are looking for more official programs to apply to, check out the rest of StandOut Connect’s blog articles where you can read lists of opportunities specific to your interest area or geographic location.
+We promise that if you keep trying, you’ll find an opportunity that is worth your effort.